insidewhy/catfriend/README.markdown

 # Catfriend

 catfriend is python script that checks your e-mail and creates desktop notifications using dbus.
-This means it can create notifications on KDE, Gnome, Awesome and all other window managers that support the notification specification.
+It can create notifications on all window managers that support the freedesktop notification specification including KDE, Gnome, Awesome.

 ## Features
 * Can check multiple accounts.